phfaist/flm/README.md

 ```

-# A Javascript LLM library
+# A Javascript FLM library

 You can transpile the core part of this library to Javascript using Transcrypt.
 See [the `flm-js` subfolder](flm-js/README.md) for more details.